cloudflare/cloudflare-docs/content/waf/custom-rules/skip/_index.md

 Use the [Rulesets API](/ruleset-engine/rulesets-api/) to configure custom rules via API.

-Refer to [API examples](/waf/custom-rules/skip/api-examples/) for example API requests.
+Refer to [API examples](/waf/custom-rules/skip/api-examples/) for examples of creating skip rules.

 {{</tab>}}
 {{</tabs>}}